stuntrally/stuntrally3/docs/Materials.md

 Later you can (and should) setup other values for parameters, e.g. layer scaling or model size etc,
 that are set (by default) when picking in editor (less manual setup needed).
 The `r - rating` param is subjective and high values are meant for best, most popular resources used.
-If you add a unique thing, used on couple tracks, rate it low, unless it's meant to be more.
+If you add a unique thing, just used on a couple of tracks, rate it low, unless it's meant to be used more.

 ### 🔮 Materials

 **All materials** are now in [here](../data/materials/Pbs/) in `*.material.json` files.
-Only unlit: particles and hud aren't yet.
+Only ones not using lights, or Pbs, are called unlit.
+Those are particles and Hud.
 More info on this `.json` format at bottom.

 ### 📝 Text

 There are files `_*.txt` in each key data subdir, with info for:
-- original data name, author, license, date, url etc.
+- original data name, author, **license**, date, url etc.

 These are all gathered and listed on Help - **Credits** tab in game.
-These files need to be filled any time we add something new.
+These files need to be edited every time we add something new.
 Whether it's your creation or others, we should note it in there, even for CC0.